On characterization of toric varieties: Introduction

 The outlined strategy applies well when $\dim X = 2$ and justifies Conjecture~\ref{theorem:slava} in this case (cf. \cite{slava-com}, \cite[Proposition 2.1]{pro-2}, \cite[Theorem 8.5.1]{pro-comp}).
-At the same time, rational scrolls (a.\,k.\,a. $\p^N$-bundles over $\p^1$) are all toric, so that it is reasonable to test Conjecture~\ref{theorem:james} on $X$ having the form of a projectivization $\p(\ve)$ for some indecomposable vector bundle $\ve$ over $\p^2$.
-And it is this $X$ for which the method of \cite{james}, together with Conjecture~\ref{theorem:james}, breaks.
-Essentially, when $\dim X = 3$, we obtain $X$ as the blowup of the smooth quadric $Q\subset\p^4$ in a line $L\subset Q$, followed by factorizing via two $ \cel\slash_{\displaystyle 2\cel}$-actions.
-Both $\cel\slash_{\displaystyle 2\cel}$ act on $Q$ preserving $L$ and are constructed as follows.
-One $\cel\slash_{\displaystyle 2\cel}$ corresponds to the Galois action for the $2$-to-$1$ projection $Q\map\p^3$ and another $\cel\slash_{\displaystyle 2\cel}$ is a lift to $Q$ of the Galois involution on $\p^3$ corresponding to the quotient morphism $\p^3\map\p(1,1,1,2)$ (one can easily see such a lifting does exist).
-It is then an exercise to find $D$ as in Theorem~\ref{theorem:main-1} and simple fan considerations show that $X$ is non-toric (see Section~\ref{section:exs-1} for further details).\footnote{Our arguments to prove Theorem~\ref{theorem:main-1} are so designed in order to allow one describe the class $\frak{T}^{\frak{f},n}$ in full for every $n$ (cf. {\ref{subsection:e-5as}},\,\ref{1-ita} below).
-We plan to advance on this way elsewhere.} Finally, observe at this point that so obtained $X$ is \emph{singular}, while for smooth $X$'s Conjecture~\ref{theorem:slava} has been proved recently in \cite{yao}.
+At the same time, rational scrolls (a.\,k.\,a. $\p^N$\,-\,bundles over $\p^1$) are all toric, so that it is reasonable to test Conjecture~\ref{theorem:james} on $X$ related to a projectivization $\p(\ve)$ for some indecomposable vector bundle $\ve$ on $\p^2$.
+And it is this $X$ for which the method of \cite{james} together with Conjecture~\ref{theorem:james} break.
+More specifically, when $\dim X = 3$ one obtains $X$ as the blowup of a quadric $Q\subset\p^4$ in a line $\ell\subset Q$, followed by factorizing by two commuting $ \cel\slash 2$\,-\,actions.
+Both $\cel\slash 2$ act on $Q$ preserving $\ell$ and are constructed as follows.
+One $\cel\slash 2$ corresponds to the Galois action for the $2:1$ projection $Q\map\p^3$ and another $\cel\slash 2$ is a lift to $Q$ of the Galois involution on $\p^3$ corresponding to the quotient morphism $\p^3\map\p(1,1,1,2)$ (one can easily see such a lifting does exist).
+It is then an exercise to find $D$ as in Theorem~\ref{theorem:main-1} and simple fan considerations show that $X$ is non\,-\,toric (see Section~\ref{section:exs-1} for further details).
+Finally, we observe in this way that so obtained $X$ is \emph{singular}, while for smooth $X$ Conjecture~\ref{theorem:slava} has been proved recently in \cite{yao}.